Consumer Products MDL-3047 Actively Recruiting Northern District of California

 Formerly Facebook, Inc.

 Operates Facebook, Instagram, and Threads.
-Instagram is the primary focus of allegations regarding teen harm.
+Instagram is the primary focus of allegations regarding teen harm; the Instagram addiction lawsuit claims center on features such as infinite scroll, algorithmic feeds, and appearance-based metrics.

 T